-Successful implementation campaigns often result from a group of organizations working together toward a common goal.
-In the area of policy implementation, a partnership is a group (formal or informal) of organizations and individuals that come together for a period of time to collaborate to support policy implementation.
+Successful policy advocacy campaigns often result from a group of organizations working together toward a common goal.
+A partnership is a group (formal or informal) of organizations and individuals that come together for a period of time to collaborate in order to achieve changes in policy, law, programmes, or funding streams for a particular issue.

-Reaching out to other potential partners from civil society, government and the private sector presents an excellent opportunity for working with groups or organizations that may not be traditional road safety allies but who, nonetheless, share the same policy goal.
+Reaching out to other potential partners presents an excellent opportunity for working with groups or organizations that may not be traditional road safety allies but who, nonetheless, share the same policy goal.
 Successful campaigns rely on a broad network of committed advocates and active supporters.
 Advocacy networks are useful and powerful tools for achieving shared goals.

-Core partners are steadfast, long-term allies who are helpful throughout the life of your implementation campaign.
+Core partners are steadfast, long-term allies that are helpful throughout the life of your campaign.
 Other organizations or stakeholders outside of the core group can be leveraged as and when their expertise or relationships are helpful within the campaign.
 While stakeholders are not part of the core partnership, engaging with them at strategic times is important.
 Some stakeholders may also represent, and be able to mobilize, important constituencies with whom your core partners do not have relationships.